Daviot/deve/README.md

 Here the generated content will be saved.

 ### code
-Contains the source code of deve, only available during development
+Contains the source code of wyvr, only available during development

 ### bin
-Contains the "compiled" source of deve from the folder deve
+Contains the "compiled" source of wyvr from the folder wyvr